sumuongit/duplicate-numbers/README.md

 * C#

 ## Setup
-To run this application, building the source locally using git:
+To clone and run this repository you will need [Git](https://git-scm.com/) installed on your computer.
+From your command line:

 ```
+# Clone this repository
 $ git clone https://github.com/sumuongit/duplicate-numbers.git
+# Go into the repository
+$ cd duplicate-numbers
 ```

 ## Contributing